CLAWHAMMER BANJO INSTRUCTION

 I TEACH BANJO THROUGH SEVERAL METHODS

 Remotely, via Zoom or another video conferencing app.
 If you’ve never tried this, you’ll be amazed at how well it can work.
-My price is the same as for face to face lessons: $40/hour.
-Payment is by PayPal or credit or debit card or you can send me a check.
+My price is the same as for face to face lessons: $50 for a 50 minute (sometimes longer) session Payment is by PayPal or credit or debit card or you can send me a check.
 At the end of each lesson, we set up the next, at an interval that seems right for you.
 “Occasional” lessons are just fine, as are weekly recurring ones.
 It’s up to you.

 In person, to people who arrange with me to come individually or in a small group to my home in Athens, Ohio for a 2 or 3 day period.
 We have guest bedrooms in our home and we generally supply dinners at the restaurant we own, and breakfast and lunch at home.
 There are lots of local motels if you prefer.
 The closest large airport is CMH in Columbus, 70 miles away.
 References are available upon request.
 Price is dependent on my schedule and how many hours of instruction you think you can take in the period of time you’re here, and whether you’re bringing a significant other or are coming with a friend who also wants banjo instruction.
 Just call me and we can discuss my pricing, which is very fair.